aditimishr/Uniprocessor_project/README.md

 # Uniprocessor Project

+Project Description -
+Implement a memory 3-level memory hierarchy comprised of interacting L1 and L2 cache controllers and a memory.
+You design the individual components of the subsystem based on the L1 controller hand out (available at the canvas course website).
+You are free to make suitable  assumptions  about  the  processor  interface  and  the  DRAM  to  simplify  your implementation.
+For example, you may implement processor as a stub that issues a sequence of loads and stores and implement the DRAM simply as an array.

+Project Goals -
+Build  a  working  model  of  the  memory  subsystem  that  processes  reads  (load)  and  write (store)  commands  issued  by  a  processor  and  services  the  commands  by  performing  the appropriate   actions.
+The   memory   subsystem   should   be   capable   of   simultaneously processing multiple requests while preserving the semantics of the input sequence of reads and writes.
+For example, a read following a write to the same block in the sequence must be  processed  serially  by  your  implementation  whereas  the  operations  involving  distinct addresses may be re-ordered.Your implementation must encapsulate the processor from the cache subsystem details wherever possible.
+You must support reads and writes of any addressable quantities.
+However, you may assume that each operation targets only a single cache block.

 The implementation has several assumptions -
 1) Each instruction and data are of 4 bytes
 2) Instructions and data are stored hardcoded.